2017 Appalachian State Mountaineers football team

 The 2017 Appalachian State Mountaineers football team represented Appalachian State University in the 2017 NCAA Division I FBS football season.
 The Mountaineers played their home games at Kidd Brewer Stadium in Boone, North Carolina, and competed in the Sun Belt Conference.
 They were led by fifth-year head coach Scott Satterfield.
 They finished the season 9–4, 7–1 in Sun Belt play to earn a share of the Sun Belt championship for the second consecutive year.
 They received an invite to the Dollar General Bowl where they defeated Toledo for the second consecutive year in a bowl game.

-Previous season

-The Mountaineers finished the 2016 season 10–3, 7–1 to earn a share of the Sun Belt championship, the school's first conference championship since joining the FBS in 2014.
-They were invited to the Camellia Bowl where they defeated Toledo.